Common questions · Straightforward answers

 A qualifying psychotherapist is a psychotherapist who is in the first five years of full licensure or is a registered intern or associate psychotherapist.

-Please see my sliding scale rates policy for more details.
+Please see my sliding scale rates policy or my professional courtesy rate policy for more details.

 To provide an elevated experience and ensure privacy, my practice is a private-pay practice.
 Private-pay is also known as self-pay, direct-pay, or out-of-pocket payment.
 Health plans often use the terms non-contracted provider or non-participating provider to refer to private pay practices, not to be confused with out-of-network providers.
 Out-of-network providers typically supply superbills, while self-pay providers typically do not.
 I can supply superbills if you wish.
 Please see the next FAQ for more details on the pros and cons of superbills.